10 day Adelaide to Perth Ultimate Adventure

 This is an amazing experience - you may have swum with dolphins at other places around the world but the interaction that you will have with the sea lions and dolphins at Bairds Bay will leave you breathless.
 Baird bay is a very sheltered bay on the Eyre Peninsula and passengers aboard the boat for a short ride to our first stop, which is to swim with sea lions.
 This takes place in approximately 2 metres of water.
 It is a natural experience and the sea lions come into the sheltered lagoon to interact with us.

 After this, we head further out into the bay to swim with the dolphins.
 This happens in four metres of water but is still within the sheltered bay.
 The tour is 3-4 hours, wetsuit and snorkel equipment is provided at no additional cost.

 As this activity is outsourced, only limited spaces are available so you must book this optional experience at time of booking so you don’t miss out.
 You will pay the operator directly on the day of the activity.

 Weather can play an important part in the operation of this tour and the operators make their own risk assessment and decision about the operation of the tour each day.
 Any money collected is refunded if the tour does not operate.

 Please bring a sleeping bag for this tour, hire is not available.

-Tour departs Wednesdays October to may every year at 6:30am
+Tour departs selected Wednesdays October to May at 6:30am

 Arrive Perth Day 10 at 6pm